M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.8 Revision 6 active-X
+Version 9.8 Revision 7 active-X

-some fixes in Groups (user object).
+A small fix in color syntax for remark using ' character

 When fist time run the interpreter do this in M2000 console: